-Unlike most jobs, becoming a law enforcement officer involves far more than completing an application and an interview.
+Unlike most jobs, becoming a law enforcement officer involves far more than completing an applicant and interview.
 Agencies run their applicants through a comprehensive series of tasks, each designed to narrow the field of applicants to advance only those who are most qualified.

-Alongside the basic requirements, Texas has a Commission on Law Enforcement (TCOLE) that establishes minimum selection standards for law enforcement officers.
-Recognizing that each state and agency may differ, below is a rough summary of the steps you are likely to see in the hiring process.
+As with the basic requirements, Texas has a Commission on Law Enforcement (TCOLE) that establishes minimum selection standards for law enforcement officers.
+Recognizing that each state and agency may differ, below is a summary of the steps you are likely to see in the hiring process.

 Basic Application/Prescreening Questionnaire

 The initial application and prescreening questionnaire convey an applicant’s interest and general eligibility.
-Based on a review of this material, select candidates are invited to complete the Personal History Statement (PHS).
+Based on a review of this material, selected candidates are invited to complete the Personal History Statement (PHS).

 Oral Interview Board/Assessment

-The oral board is a chance for members of the hiring authority to meet and talk with an applicant face-to-face .
+The oral board is a chance for members of the hiring authority to meet and talk with applicants face to face.
 Oral interviews serve as a chance to discuss applicants’ qualifications and gauge their fit with the agency.
 During the oral interview applicants are evaluated on: